M-L-P/grub2-fyde/docs/README-English.md

 #### Feature
 - Using patched [grub](https://github.com/a1ive/grub) of [a1ive](https://github.com/a1ive), it totally supports secure boot，
   - It can load any unsigned kernel, so that fydeOS can be booted with Secure Boot enabled, not disabled anymore;
+- Switching A|B slots on the graphical interface;
+- Shortcut key f12 to show all boot items;
+- Manually inputting custom countdown seconds on the graphical interface, and only match numbers;
+- Mouse and PS/2 trackpad;
+- Having added multi country keyboard layouts from [Ventoy](https://github.com/ventoy/Ventoy);
+- Automatically scaling the screen according to the resolution, or manually setting the scaling factor to 1x, 1.5x, and 2x;
 - Dark mode;
+- The frosted glass effect on the menu;
-- Schedule light theme at dawn, and dark theme at dusk;
+- Regularly, light theme at dawn, and dark theme at dusk;
-- Mouse and PS/2 trackpad;
-- Multiple languages;
-- -Switching A|B slots on the graphical interface;
-- Set the timeout on the graphical interface;
-- Switch theme versions through graphical interface;
+- To switch theme versions through graphical interface;
+- Hidden Easter eggs;
+- To select the. img installation image on the local hard drive to install fydeOS,
+- - Simulated [file] of fydeOS,
+- - Simulated terminal of fydeOS,
+- - (Failed to switch root filesystem, temporarily shelved or debugged by others, due to issues of initrd), some code adapted from [grub2-filemanager](https://github.com/a1ive/grub2-filemanager) of [a1ive](https://github.com/a1ive)；
+- Multiple languages, with an entry for testing translation;
+- With an entry for testing KernelSU;
+- With an entry for testing APatch;

 #### Global keys

 Key|Function